 Since adoption in the 1970s, the Georgia Rules for Safe Drinking Water, Chapter 391-3-5, have required privately owned CWSs to provide a mechanism to assure the continuity of service, such as a third party trustee.
 In some cases, CWS owners have entered into trust agreements with the local government in which the system is located.
 In other cases, the owners have used non-government trustees.
+This requirement of trustee was amended and replaced with requirements for performance bonds of letters of credit, as required by the EPD Director.
+The Board of Natural Resources adopted the amended requirements via rulemaking on June 29, 2016

 Since January 1, 1998 several new rules became effective relative to the permitting of new privately owned public water systems.
-These include, but are not limited to, requirements for the following: development of a "business plan"; execution of a trust indenture; development of a back-up water source; connection to an existing local government owned system when feasible; and, concurrence from the nearest governmental entity for the development of the privately owned CWS in that jurisdiction.
+These include, but are not limited to, requirements for the following: development of a "business plan"; performance bonds or letters of credit for certain public water systems and as required by the EPD Director (replacing the prior trust indenture requirements); development of a back-up water source; connection to an existing local government owned system when feasible; adherence to provision of the Revised Total Coliform Rule; and, concurrence from the nearest governmental entity for the development of the privately owned CWS in that jurisdiction.
 The main objective of these requirements is to assure that new CWS and NTNCWS have adequate TMF capacity to comply with all current and future drinking water regulations and provide safe, reliable service to their customers.